orzechowskid/NerfHack/README.md

 4. `sudo apt install build-essential` (or your platform's equivalent)

+then just follow the NetHack build instructions (and, optionally, the installation instructions too).

 ## What if it doesn't work?

 - it's possible you're trying to patch a version of NetHack that's too old.
 Make sure your NetHack source repo is up-to-date.